pu2clr/SI4735/README.md

 ### RDS

 This library implements some RDS features of the SI4735.
 All function to deal with RDS are documented [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
+Below you have some videos showing the RDS functionalities implemented by the PU2CLR Si4735 Arduino Library.

 #### RDS on Arduino DUE with Touch Screen